Convidecia: Authorizations

 On 25 June 2020, China approved the vaccine for limited use by the military.
 In February 2021, China approved the vaccine for general use.

 In February 2021, Mexico approved the vaccine for emergency use.

 In February 2021, Pakistan approved the vaccine for emergency use.

 In March, Hungary approved the vaccine for emergency use.

 In March, Moldova authorized use of the vaccine.

-On 15 June 2021, Malaysia’s National Pharmaceutical Regulatory Agency (NPRA) has issued conditional registration for emergency use of the vaccine.
+On 15 June 2021, Malaysia's National Pharmaceutical Regulatory Agency (NPRA) has issued conditional registration for emergency use of the vaccine.

 On 7 September 2021, National Agency of Drug and Food Control (BPOM) has issued emergency use authorization in Indonesia.

 On 4 September 2022, China's National Medical Products Administration granted approval for the Convidecia Air, an inhaled version of the Convidecia vaccine, to be used as a booster dose.

 Economics

 Americas

 In December 2020, Mexico's Foreign Minister Marcelo Ebrard signed an agreement for 35 million doses.
 Mexico received active ingredients for 2 million doses with a total of 6 million doses expected to arrive in February.

 In June 2021, Argentina approved emergency use of the vaccine and ordered 5.4 million doses.

-In October 2021, Brazil's Bionn SA signed a deal to distribute the vaccine in Brazil, which included producing the vaccine domestically.
+In October 2021, Brazil's Biomm SA signed a deal to distribute the vaccine in Brazil, which included producing the vaccine domestically.

 In March, Chile signed a deal for 1.8 million doses for delivery between May and June, for which emergency use approval was granted in April.

 In June, Ecuador approved emergency use and ordered 6 million doses for delivery between June and August 2021.